yetanotherco/aligned_layer/README.md

 If you are experiencing issues, upgrade by running the same command.

+### Try it!

-Download the SP1 proof file and the vm program file:
+Download an example SP1 proof file with it's ELF file using:

 ```bash
 curl -L https://raw.githubusercontent.com/yetanotherco/aligned_layer/main/batcher/aligned/get_proof_test_files.sh | bash
 ```

-This two commands will install the batcher client and download the necessary files to send an SP1 proof in `~/.aligned`.

-### Send Proof
+Send the proof with:

 ```bash
 aligned \